monsieurbiz/SyliusCmsPagePlugin/README.md

 You can define for every page the meta title, meta description and meta keywords.

+## Troubleshooting

+### Locale not found

+We've added a new LocaleContext (`LastChanceLocaleContext`) because the locale isn't set in the request when the condition on the route is applied.
+Therefore, if you still have an issue with multiple locales in your project, you may need to add another LocaleContext in order to find out your locale.
+The system will take care of the rest.

 ## Contributing

 You can open an issue or a Pull Request if you want! 😘